 via press release:

-Season two premieres with an astonishing examination of the Lizzie Bordenin Massachusetts – a residence madeby the vicious, gruesome and still-unsolved murders that occurred there back in 1892.
+Season two premieres with an astonishing examination of the Lizzie Borden House in Massachusetts – a residence madeby the vicious, gruesome and still-unsolved murders that occurred there back in 1892.
 Now an inn, frightening new claims of violent attacks and ominous apparitions propel Allan and DiSchiavi into a disturbing investigation as they attempt to unravel the mystery and paranormal activity that has plagued this spot for generations.
 While Allan is eager to push the limits of her unique powers, DiSchiavi digs deeper into the facts, legends and lies surrounding the house.
 Their unsettling findings shock the inn’s owner as they uncover a bizarre new twist to a century-old murder mystery.